 Non target Responding

-In the VWM literature, the slots account of memory capacity proposed by Zhang and Luck (2008) is built upon the finding that a proportion of responses appear to be uniformly distributed and reflect random guessingBays et al. (2009) challenged this interpretation by arguing that confusions between target and non target items could also account for errors that appear uniform relative to the target item.
+In the VWM literature, the slots account of memory capacity proposed by Zhang and Luck (2008) is built upon the finding that a proportion of responses appear to be uniformly distributed and reflect random guessing.
+Bays et al. (2009) challenged this interpretation by arguing that confusions between target and non target items could also account for errors that appear uniform relative to the target item.
+Figure 2 illustrates an example of how intrusions drawn from distributions centered on randomly dispersed non targets can mimic guesses from a uniform distribution.

 Figure 2